Analysis of the SiMPL method for density-based topology optimization: Introduction

 \subsection{Background}

-In an ideal setting, the material layout would be represented by a binary-valued mapping over the design domain $\Omega \subset \mathbb{R}^d$, where $0$ represents the void and $1$ indicates the placement of material.
-However, this would result in an essentially intractable infinite-dimensional mixed integer program and lead to a so-called ``checkboard'' design.
-The common solution to this issue is to relax the binary requirement and search for a material distribution $\rho $ with $\rho(x) \in [0,1]$ at each point $x \in \Omega$.
+In an ideal setting, the optimal material layout would be represented by a binary-valued mapping over the design domain $\Omega \subset \mathbb{R}^d$, where $0$ represents the void (no material) and $1$ indicates the placement of material.
+However, this would result in an essentially intractable infinite-dimensional mixed integer program and lead to a so-called ``checkerboard'' design when implemented.
+A popular solution to this issue is to relax the binary requirement and search for a material distribution $\rho $ with $\rho(x) \in [0,1]$ at each point $x \in \Omega$.
+This is called density-based topology optimization.
 Somewhat surprisingly, this relaxation is not enough to guarantee the existence of a solution on a continuous level.
 One possibility to guarantee the existence of a solution is to convolve the design density $\rho$ with a filter function \cite{Bourdin2001}.
-Filtering the density $\rho$ introduces enough compactness into the continuous problem to ensure convergence of the filtered density $\tilde{\rho}= \tilde\rho(\rho)$ in a sufficiently regular space.
+Filtering the density $\rho$ introduces enough compactness into the continuous problem to ensure convergence of the filtered density $\tilde{\rho}= \tilde\rho(\rho)$ in a sufficiently regular function space.
 It also has the practical side effect of removing the non-physical checkerboard patterns \cite{lazarov2011-filter} seen in the early topology optimization literature.
-The above representation is referred to as the two-field density representation.
+This approach is referred to as the two-field density representation.